DALL-E/Every illustration.

 Don't have an account?
 Sign up!

-Christian Graham 4 days ago
+Christian Graham about 2 months ago

 I never had kids, but found "dad" mode early in life due to chronic illness and an expectation I might have to retire early.
 I reached the place where I had "enough" - and also made a turn around healthwise a few years ago.
 Dad mode was flipped off in more ways than one.